ivan0dyatlyukkk/book-store/README.md

 ## 🎯Summary
-<strong><i>The Online Bookstore API</i></strong> is a powerful tool designed to create a seamless and user-friendly experience for book enthusiasts and administrators alike.
+<strong><i>The BookWorm API</i></strong> is a powerful tool designed to create a seamless and user-friendly experience for book enthusiasts and administrators alike.
 It serves as the backbone for managing a virtual library of literary treasures and facilitates the process of discovering, purchasing, and managing books.

 The video instructions for usage you can watch here:
 [loom-video](https://www.loom.com/share/aa48bd7d22ee43bdb4acd0356d3a19d1?sid=4cb89221-9b2b-4eb3-a4d7-530a01d9edfb)

-[postman-collection]:i-will-add-it-after-merging
-[postman-environment]:i-will-add-it-after-merging
+Let's try!
+Just use the link: [book-worm-api](http://ec2-107-23-190-56.compute-1.amazonaws.com/api/swagger-ui/index.html#/)

+[postman-collection]:Book-store.postman_collection.json
+[postman-environment]:Book-store.postman_environment.json